aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/rowformat/heightrule/_index.md

 ---
 title: RowFormat.HeightRule
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the rule for determining the height of the table row in C#
+description: RowFormat property.
+Gets or sets the rule for determining the height of the table row in C#
 type: docs
 weight: 50
 url: /net/aspose.words.tables/rowformat/heightrule/